Mithridatism: In practice

-It is important to note that mithridatism is not effective against all types of poison.
+Mithridatism is not effective against all types of poison.
 Immunity is generally only possible with biologically complex types which the immune system can respond to.
 Depending on the toxin, the practice can lead to the lethal accumulation of a poison in the body.
 Results depend on how each poison is processed by the body, i.e. on how the toxic compound is metabolized or passed out of the body.

 However, in some cases, it is possible to build up a metabolic tolerance against specific non-biological poisons.
 This involves conditioning the liver to produce more of the particular enzymes that metabolize these poisons.
 For example, heavy drinkers develop a tolerance to the effects of alcohol.
 However, metabolic tolerance can also lead to accumulation of the less toxic metabolized compound which can slowly damage the liver.
 With alcohol this generally leads to conditions such as alcoholic fatty liver disease.

 Metabolic tolerance is not effective on all types of non-biological poisons.
 Exposure to certain toxic substances, such as hydrofluoric acid and heavy metals, is either lethal or has little to no effect.
-Arsenic is a minor exception as some people actually have a genetic adaptation granting them higher resistance.
-Another minor exception is cyanide, which can be metabolized by the liver.
+A minor exception is cyanide, which can be metabolized by the liver.
 The enzyme rhodanese converts the cyanide into the much less toxic thiocyanate.
 This process allows humans to ingest small amounts of cyanide in food like apple seeds and survive small amounts of cyanide gas from fires and cigarettes.
 However, one cannot effectively condition the liver against cyanide, unlike alcohol.
 Relatively larger amounts of cyanide are still highly lethal because, while the body can produce more rhodanese, the process also requires large amounts of sulfur-containing substrates.

 In literature

-Mithridatism has been used as a plot device in fiction and on-screen; including the Indian fantasy series Chandrakanta, Alexandre Dumas's The Count of Monte Cristo, Holly Black's "The Cruel Prince", Nathaniel Hawthorne's "Rappaccini's Daughter", Yoshiaki Kawajiri's Ninja Scroll, Dorothy Sayers's Strong Poison, Agatha Christie's Curtain, William Goldman's The Princess Bride (as well as its film adaptation), and the American historical series The Borgias.
+Mithridatism has been used as a plot device in fiction and on-screen; including the Indian fantasy series Chandrakanta, Alexandre Dumas's The Count of Monte Cristo, Holly Black's "The Cruel Prince", Nathaniel Hawthorne's "Rappaccini's Daughter", Yoshiaki Kawajiri's Ninja Scroll, Dorothy Sayers's Strong Poison, Agatha Christie's Curtain, the manhwa Roxana, the manga/anime Spy x Family, the manga/anime/light novel series The Apothecary Diaries, William Goldman's The Princess Bride (as well as its film adaptation), and the American historical series The Borgias.

 In Michael Curtis Ford's historical novel The Last King, on the life and conquests of Mithridates VI, the technique is used by Mithridates.

 A. E. Housman's "Terence, this is stupid stuff" (originally published in A Shropshire Lad) invokes mithridatism as a metaphor for the benefit that serious poetry brings to the reader.
 The final section is a poetic rendition of the Mithridates legend.